CLooker/my-reads/README.md

 Install the project dependencies using `npm install` or `yarn install`.
 Get the project running with `npm start` or `yarn start`.

-Search for books by clicking the add button (bottom right hand corner).
+Each book component has a button that exposes a dropdown menu that lists bookshelf options.
+The shelf that book is currently on will be highligted.
+Choosing any other shelf will move that book to the selected shelf.

+Search for books by clicking the add button (bottom, right corner).
 A search bar will render.
-Search for books and each book that appears will have a button that exposes a dropdown menu that contains bookshelf options.
-Placing a book into a bookshelf will update the state of that shelf in real time.
-You can also return to the root directory of the app and see your newly added books and from there change their respective shelves.
+If you choose to add a book to a shelf, this will update the state of that shelf in real time.
+You can also return to the root directory and see your newly added books.

 ### Important
 The backend API uses a fixed set of cached search results and is limited to a particular set of search terms, which can be found in [SEARCH_TERMS.md](SEARCH_TERMS.md).
 That list of terms are the _only_ terms that will work with the backend, so don't be surprised if your searches for Basket Weaving or Bubble Wrap don't come back with any results.